maxsotto1/ai_library_pip/README.md

 ```bash
 nohup python3 -c "from ai_library import record; record.main()" > record.log 2>&1 &
 ```
+nohup is not necessary, but make sure to run the recorder in the background.

 ### Train and Infer
+import the functions:
 ```python
 from ai_library import train, infer
 ```

 # Manually use train (no cron)
+the standard way is to use the cron functions to train in intervals.
+This might still be useful, for example when switching models.
 ```python
 train()
 ```

 ### Cron Scheduling
+add_to_cron creates a cron job that runs the train function in intervals.
 ```python
 import ai_library.codebase.setup.cron_manager as cron_manager